PhilChodrow/PIC16B/syllabus.md

 2. **Code Analysis**: You will collaboratively analyze and revise Python programs to improve clarity, robustness, and performance.
 3. **Code Communication**: You will analyze and explain Python programs to nontechnical audiences in clear and engaging prose.
 5. **Code Discovery**: You will navigate the Python ecosystem, identifying and deploying new tools suited to domain-specific problems.
-4. **Professional Presence**: You will maintain a personal portfolio of coding projects using industry-standard tools for code management.
+4. **Online Presence**: You will maintain a public portfolio of coding projects using industry-standard tools for code management.

 ## Official course description